How To Learn About A Culture Without Knowing Its Language?

-Make note of their gestures, speech, facial expressions and their interaction with others and the environment.
+Make a note of their gestures, speech, facial expressions, interaction with others, and the environment.
 Do they speak loudly or softly?
 Is touch among people acceptable?
 How do opposite genders treat each other?
 How about between the elderly and the youth?
 How do the locals respond to foreigners?

-These interactions will give you an idea of what is deemed as welcomed, acceptable or even offensive behaviour.
-You wouldn’t want to accidentally offend someone and break relationships!
+These interactions will give you an idea of what is welcomed, acceptable or even offensive behaviour.
+You wouldn't want to offend someone and break relationships accidentally!

 The Three Methods of Learning a Culture

-There are many ways in which we can learn about a culture without learning the language.
-Of these many ways, they can be categorised into 3 methods: Research, Observation and Getting Involved.
+There are many ways in which we can learn about a culture without knowing the language.
+There are three methods: Research, Observation and Getting Involved.

 The first method is through research.
-Reach out to your preferred search engine and start entering keywords associated with the new culture you are curious about.
+Reach out to your preferred search engine and start entering keywords associated with the new culture.

-Many expats, travellers, students, bloggers, vloggers and podcasters willingly share their cultural observations, experiences and insights online.
+Many expatriates, travellers, students, bloggers, vloggers and podcasters willingly share cultural observations, experiences and insights online.
 Also, search for news, movies, television shows, books, music or even art from the new culture.
-There are millions of content out there, you’ll surely find content in your native language.
-Even if the content might be spoken in a different language, watching movies or television shows will give you a sense of the new culture’s social structure and their interactions.
+There are millions of content out there; you'll surely find content in your native language.
+Even if the content might be spoken in a different language, watching movies or television shows will give you a sense of the new culture's social structure and interactions.

-When on a business trip, tune into the local news channel in your hotel room or skim through their local papers.
-Once on a trip to Nepal, I skimmed through a local english newspaper and noticed that the Nepali and Malaysian economic relationship were in the front pages.
-This surprised me because such news never made it into the Malaysian newspaper on any of the pages.
-This in itself gives an insight on the importance of economic relationship to Nepali society and how the locals regard Malaysians.
+When on a business trip, tune in to the local news channel in your hotel room or skim through their local papers.
+Once on a trip to Nepal, I flipped through a local English newspaper and noticed that the Nepali and Malaysian economic relationship were on the front page.
+To my surprise, such news never made it into the Malaysian newspapers.
+Reading the local newspaper gave insight into the importance of the economic relationships with Malaysia and how the locals regard Malaysians.

-A few observation and much reasoning lead to error; many observations and a little reasoning lead to truth.
+A few observations and much reasoning lead to error; many observations and a little reasoning lead to truth.
+Alexis Carrel

 Observation is one of the most powerful skills anyone could have.
-While observation may seem like a simple skill, there are many layers and nuances to observation.
+While observation may seem simple, there are many layers and nuances to this skill.
 Skilled observation involves

 - Being present